kshitijanand36/kshitijanand36/README.md

 ## Hi there, Welcome to my Profile! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-### I am Kshitij Anand, an Aspiring Software Engineer and a final year undergrad at NSIT, Delhi
+### I am Kshitij Anand, currently working as Software Engineer in Walmart and graduated from NSIT, Delhi

 - 🔭 Currently working as Software Engineer at Walmart.
 - 🔭 Worked as SDE intern at WinZO and Clappia